gavinanderegg/coffeeQuest/README.md

 ![Game screenshot](http://www.anderegg.ca/coffeeQuest/img/screenshot.png)

 Coffee Quest is a web-based game about business and caffeine.
 You move using the arrow keys, and want to traverse the map from the top-left corner to the bottom-right.
-Each screen is a new town for you to exploit for monitary gain, but you can't business without caffine!
-Each deal will drain you of awakehood, and the only cure is more coffee.
-Coffee costs money, so you must carefully balance your actions to ensure you don't run out of cash or caffine.
+Each screen is a new town for you to exploit for monetary gain, but you can't business without caffeine!
+Each deal will drain you of awakeness, and the only cure is more coffee.
+Coffee costs money, so you must carefully balance your actions to ensure you don't run out of cash or caffeine.
 Financial institutions are tricky: you may gain interest, or lose money from taxation.
 Eventually you'll run out of energy, but the overall goal is your high score.

 [You can play the game here!](http://www.anderegg.ca/coffeeQuest/)